mcharleb/rtps_examples/README.md

 **NOTE**: Allowing for initialization when board is moving will potentially give bad VISLAM pose information.
 The recommended setting is as used in the example.

-### I do see the ROS vislam/pose topics published how do I verify if the VISLAM is working?
+### I do see the RTPS vislam/pose topics published how do I verify if the VISLAM is working?

 The example demonstrates console echo for vislam/pose information.
 To validate if the vislam/pose is correct, you can move the board exercising all 6DOF motion to see the x,y,z changes in both the linear and rotational axes.
 For example, if you move the board up and down, the "z" axes of the linear pose should change.
 Similarily if you rotate the board on the "z" axes, the "z" value for the quaternion form should change.
-See the [ROS pose message](http://docs.ros.org/api/geometry_msgs/html/msg/Pose.html) for the details on the pose message fields.

-Since the example is generating a ROS topic, ROS visulation tool like RVIZ can be used to view the pose information.
-The RVIZ integration is left as an exercise for the user.

 ### How do I set my own values for the initial IMU-to-camera transformation? <a name="imu-to-camera-transformation"></a>